 What You Should Know About Palliative Care

-- Goal-driven to improve quality of life for the patient and family
+• Goal-driven to improve quality of life for patient and family

-- Provided by a team that works with a patient's primary and consulting physicians to provide an extra layer of support
+• Provided by a team that works with a patient's physician/s to provide an extra layer of support

 Palliative Care is Not Hospice

 Palliative care is symptom management and comfort care provided at any stage of a serious illness.